 Reply – But should one tolerate slavery, the abuse of women, etc.?
 Should a woman be stoned to death for adultery as directed by the Koran and Old Testament?
 Respect is good, but this doesn’t mean other cultures/people can’t sometimes be wrong.
 In addition, the world is not “a collection of discrete, unified, cultures…” So who speaks for a given culture?
 The Baptists?
 The Socialists?
 The Irish?
 Finally, from the mere fact that different cultures/people have different moral codes it does NOT follow that relativism is true.
 Thus to have respect for cultures/people doesn’t mean we can’t make judgments about them.

 Moral Relativism Argument 2 – All standards of judgment are relative to culture/people.
-In other words, there are no cultural/personal neutral standards for ethics.
+In other words, there are no cultural/personal neutral standards of ethics.

 Reply – There is a neutral standard by which to judge human actions: “whether the social practice in question is beneficial or harmful to the people who are affected by it.”
 This principle is universal because it deals with the very survival of a cultures/people.
 We can respect cultures/people and still have reasons to condemn certain practices.
 We condemn them because those practices hurt people!